spaceninja/dnd-adventures/src/adventures/history-channel/deck-5.md

 <aside class="block-torn-paper">

 **Quest: Keep the Station from Exploding.** Oh shit, There’s a coolant leak in reactor one!
 It’s going to go critical and destroy the entire station in 30 hours.
-The only way to fix it is to put on a vacsuit and access the station exterior.
-If you agree to help, the #OpsUnion will give vacsuits to everyone on the team, granting you access to the airlocks (and a way around station security).
+The only way to fix it is to access the station exterior.
+If you agree to help, the #OpsUnion will give Vacsuits to everyone on the team, granting you access to the airlocks (and a way around station security).

 </aside>